Microsoft/azure-docs.pt-pt/articles/hdinsight/create-cluster-error-dictionary.md

 ### <a name="error"></a>Erro

-"A localização da Ação de Script não pode ser acedida uri:\<URL de AÇÃO SCRIPT\>"
+"A localização da Ação de\<Script\>não pode ser acedida URI: SCRIPT ACTION URL "

 #### <a name="error-message"></a>Mensagem de erro